 Objectives

 Quality Matters requires both course level objectives and module level objectives, and each assignment must be clearly aligned to an objective.
 The course objectives should be stated in the syllabus.
-Module level objectives should be written as weekly objectives on the front of each weekly folder.
+Module level objectives should be written as weekly objectives in the weekly introductions.
 We also suggest stating corresponding objectives below assignment instructions.
 For example, you might write, “This activity fulfills the following objectives: XXX.”

 Objectives and their alignment will be the focus of the AP review.
 To ensure that you have clear objectives and have aligned the objectives as expected, we recommend scheduling a Zoom conference with our assigned AP instructional designer.
 For contact information, please contact CIDT at cidt@se.edu.
 You may also meet with the assigned AP instructional designer to review the course review from AP once complete.